Who can travel to NZ

 Very few emergency allocation requests will be granted.
 We encourage you to book in early to the Managed Isolation Allocation System, as this is the best way to guarantee your place.

-How to travel back to New Zealand
+You can travel to New Zealand quarantine-free from:

 In an emergency